maxrinalfox/professional-services/examples/creative-studio/docs/03-backend/01_SERVICES_ARCHITECTURE.md

         UserModel with roles and workspace info

     Flow:
-        1. Check if user exists in Firestore
+        1. Check if user exists in PostgreSQL
         2. If exists, return existing user
-        3. If new, create user document with:
+        3. If new, create user record with:
            - email
            - display_name
            - avatar_uri
            - roles: [viewer] (default)
-           - created_at
+           - created_at    """
-    """
 ```

 #### `get_user()`